Local Heat Pump Services in Charleston & Lowcountry, SC

 Your heat pump has the ability to both heat and cools your home, making it one of the most cost-effective and versatile HVAC systems available.
 Heat pumps work by gathering and transferring heat into or out of your home.
-In winter, the system pulls cold air from outside, pumps it through a compartment of compressed refrigerant, and then circulates it through a system of coils.
-This process produces heat that can then be pushed throughout your home.

-Heat Pump Repair and Expected Lifespan
+Expected Heat Pump Lifespan

 The heat pump is a durable year-round home heating system with a lifespan ranging from 10-15 years, depending on your local climate, usage patterns, and how well you maintain the system.
 One way to ensure your heat pump lasts as long as possible is to repair problems as soon as they appear.
 If you notice that your furnace isn’t putting out as much heat as it used to, or you hear strange clanging, clicking, or grinding noises, it may be time to call in a professional to evaluate your heating system.